-1. With the concurrence of the department, a student may apply for credit by examination in any course in the current CSU, Fresno General Catalog for which he or she appears to be reasonably qualified by training or experience and for which college credit has not been previously allowed.
-Credit by examination will not be awarded if credit has been granted for previous course work more advanced than the level represented by the examination in question.
-Credit by examination will not be allowed in a course in which the student has been permitted to register as an auditor during the same semester, in which the student has received a failing grade, or in which he or she has unsuccessfully sought credit by examination.

-2. The student will enroll for credit by examination at any time during the first two weeks of classes.
-The student must be regularly enrolled in other courses before he or she will be granted permission to earn credit by examination.
+- With the concurrence of the department, a student may apply for credit by examination in any course in the current CSU, Fresno General Catalog for which he or she appears to be reasonably qualified by training or experience and for which college credit has not been previously allowed.
+Credit by examination is not awarded if credit has been granted for previous coursework more advanced than the level represented by the examination in question.
+Credit by examination is not allowed in a course in which the student has been permitted to register as an auditor during the same semester, in which the student has received a failing or no credit grade, or in which he or she has unsuccessfully sought credit by examination. - The student enrolls for credit by examination at any time during the first two weeks of classes.
+The student must be regularly enrolled in other courses before he or she is granted permission to earn credit by examination.
 Units of credit by examination are counted as part of the total units registered for a given semester or term.
 Applications for credit by examination should be completed by the student and approved by the department.

-3. The examination must be administered by the end of the fourth week of instruction, and the instructor must report the grade prior to the close of the sixth week.
-4. The course in which the student requests credit by examination will be so designated on his or her record.
-If passed, the student will receive a credit (CR) grade.
-If he or she is unsuccessful, no grade will be reported.
-Units earned will count toward all appropriate requirements but will not be used in computing his or her grade point average.
-5. The number of units earned by credit by examination in any semester or term may not exceed the number of units completed in regular enrollment.
+- The examination must be administered by the end of the fourth week of instruction, and the instructor must report the grade prior to the close of the sixth week. - The course in which the student requests credit by examination is so designated on his or her record.
+If passed, the student receives a credit (CR) grade.
+If he or she is unsuccessful, no grade is reported.
+Units earned count toward all appropriate requirements but are not used in computing his or her grade point average. - The number of units earned by credit by examination in any semester or term may not exceed the number of units completed in regular enrollment.
 A maximum of 30 units earned by examination may be counted toward a bachelor's degree.

 Credit earned by examination does not meet the residence requirement of the university.
 For further information, consult the department concerned.
-See also Advanced Placement, page 95.
+See also Advanced Placement in this catalog.

-Graduate Students: Credit by examination for course work may be used to fulfill prerequisites only and may not be applied toward the total units required for a master's degree.
+Graduate Students.
+Credit by examination for coursework may be used to fulfill prerequisites only and may not be applied toward the total units required for a master's degree.